single-spa/action-deploy-to-import-map-deployer/README.md

 # action-deploy-to-import-map-deployer

-Github action for deploying to import-map-deployer.
+Github action for deploying microfrontends or import maps to [import-map-deployer](https://github.com/single-spa/import-map-deployer).
 Note that this action does not upload files to a CDN - it only calls import-map-deployer to update the import map.
 Uploading files to CDN should be done before using this Github action

 ## Usage